github/docs/content/education/explore-the-benefits-of-teaching-and-learning-with-github-education/github-global-campus-for-students/apply-to-github-global-campus-as-a-student.md

 ---
-title: 'Apply to {% data variables.product.prodname_global_campus%} as a student'
+title: 'Apply to {% data variables.product.prodname_global_campus %} as a student'
-intro: 'As a student, you can apply to join {% data variables.product.prodname_global_campus%} and receive access to the student resources and benefits offered by {% data variables.product.prodname_education %}'
+intro: 'As a student, you can apply to join {% data variables.product.prodname_global_campus %} and receive access to the student resources and benefits offered by {% data variables.product.prodname_education %}'
 redirect_from:
   - /education/teach-and-learn-with-github-education/apply-for-a-student-developer-pack
   - /github/teaching-and-learning-with-github-education/applying-for-a-student-developer-pack